 What is STD mean?

-How do you get STD?
+How do you get infected with STD?

-What is usually the first sign of STD?
+What are the Symptoms of STD?

 - Sores or bumps on the genitals or in the oral or rectal area.